 Play with pastels in this ombre/melt mix.
 The purple ombre hair starts by the ear and then fades down to pink.
 It also includes some blue hair color up at the top for even more impact.

 Dark hair rocks an ombre that’s paired with balayage.
 Here, the strands are painted with metallic-hued colors and finished off with a purple ombre.

 The base of this style is a bob dyed a sexy, silvery brown.
 Then, the ombre is applied.
 The effect is like a peacock tail; applied only at bangs and front layers, the teal and purple ombre create a gorgeous face-framing style.

 10. Dip Dye Ombre

-Okay, so ombre was originally called “dip dye” as color was placed towards the ends of hair.
-This pink-purple ombre has the painterly effect that does make it look as if sections were dipped in paint.
+Okay, so ombre was originally called “dip dye” as the color was placed towards the ends of hair.
+This pink-purple ombre has a painterly effect that does make it look as if sections were dipped in paint.